Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 At Asana, we've seen how compliance checklists help teams reduce risk.
 From legal departments to IT and operations, compliance templates provide a shared process for everyone to maintain GDPR compliant websites.

-For organizations outside the European Union, a GDPR compliance checklist for US companies makes cross-border data processing more manageable.
-It ensures compliance even when GDPR doesn’t apply locally but does affect your customers.
+US companies operating in the EU: A GDPR compliance checklist for US companies makes cross-border data processing more manageable, ensuring compliance even when GDPR doesn't apply locally but does affect your customers.

 One of our enterprise clients needed to respond to a high-risk personal data breach across several EU regions.
 Thanks to their Asana-powered GDPR compliance checklist, they responded within the 72-hour deadline and documented every step for their supervisory authority.
+The Asana GDPR checklist template is built to support transparency, structure, and speed.
+It makes legal and operational collaboration easy, while reducing non-compliance risk.

 Benefits of this checklist template include: